Jbrefach/WSC-ZCEE-Material/docs/cntl-samples.md

 # CNTL Samples

-Sample CNTL assets supporting workshops, labs, and operational exercises Provides samples of control statements, JCL, configuration parameters, and more Use **Preview** to view the file contents directly in your browser, or **Download** to save a local copy
+Sample CNTL assets supporting workshops, labs, and operational exercises.
+These provide samples of control statements, JCL, configuration parameters, and more.

+Use **Preview** to view the file contents directly in your browser, or **Download** to save a local copy

 ## Available CNTL Coding Samples